Document updated on Aug 9, 2024

 Tier evaluation

-When there are multiple rate limits in the configuration (tiered rate limit is just one of them), the qos/ratelimit/tiered evaluate in the first place.
+evaluates in the first place.
 If the user has not reached the usage limit, the rest are checked, having a behavior of consistently applying the most restrictive rate limit.

 Speaking of the tiered rate limit alone, when the tiers evaluate, it’s done sequentially.
 The first tier matching its definition applies, and no additional tiers are checked.
-Be careful when using the special tier * that matches any request, and always set it in the last position of the array.
+Be careful when using the special tier *

 Extracting the tier from a JWT token

-As the tiers work with a header, if you want to extract them from a JWT, you will need to use the propagate_headers attribute, specifying which claim contains the tier.
+attribute to specify which claim contains the tier.
 As JWT validation is only available at the endpoint level, the tier definition must go inside each endpoint.
 We recommend using Flexible Configuration to reduce the repeat code in your configuration.

-For instance, a token containing a claim plan could be configured as this:
+For instance, a JWT token containing a claim plan

 {